-Manhattan Sciatica Pain Specialist Dr. Nemirovsky answers some questions he gets from prospective clients interested in Sciatica Pain Relief Treatment and other painful conditions.
+Manhattan Sciatica Pain Specialist Dr. Miro answers some questions he gets from prospective clients interested in Sciatica Pain Relief Treatment and other painful conditions.

 - What Is Sciatica?

 Sciatica is a term used to describe a set of pain symptoms that affect the lower back, hip, and leg.
 It is also used to describe back pain during pregnancy from the pressure of the growing baby as it moves into birth position.

 Spinal nerve compression causes sciatic pain.
 Spinal disk disorders put pressure on the sciatic nerve causing pain to travel down the lower back to one leg.
 Most often, sciatica causes are age-related from general wear and tear of the spine over time.
 A job that requires heavy lifting or prolonged sitting may also play a role in spinal pressures that trigger sciatic pain

 More specific conditions that contribute to sciatic nerve pain include: